tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * Readings at night were largely ignored.
 Probably better to have smaller sets of reading.
 * Git immersion stunk.
 Pro Git better?
 * Update assignment JSONs as we work through cohort 4.
-* Write an Address Book assignment to follow Address Book Data Structure (and beef up requirements of ABDS a bit)
 * Regret not having a completed full Rails app each weekend.
 * Review clinton's assignments again and make my versions as needed.
 * APIs - dig more into other gems: rails-api, jbuilder, ActiveModel Serializers, Restclient, Doorkeeper